 Assessment ratios on manufacturing operations are 10.5 percent on real and personal property.
 Commercial operations are 6 percent on real property and 10.5 percent on personal property.
 (York County has the ability to reduce this assessment ratio through the Fee-in-Lieu of Tax incentive).

 Millage rates are adopted annually by the local governing bodies and are applied to the assessments.
 A mill is equal to $0.001.
-York County millage rates can be found here.
+View York County millage rates online.

 For more information about local and state taxes visit: